Advantages of Niche Market Tourism

 Niche market tourism uses programs to attract visitors focusing on a very specific market segment built around a well-defined product.

 We’ve said it before, tourists are looking for experiences.
 So it only makes sense that visitors are throwing out generic “everything but the kitchen sink” trips, and planning vacations that align directly with their interests.
-Tourists are now travelling to destinations (or a string of destinations) with opportunities that match their passions.
+Travelers in destinations (or those going to a string of destinations) want opportunities that match their passions.
 Thus, niche market tourism is a great way to grow visitation to your destination.

 But let’s make one thing clear – “niche” does not have to mean small.
 There are plenty of niche markets that have a large following and pull in plenty of tourists.